TechAcademy-Azerbaijan/Futures-final-exam/README.md

 ### AEIOUY

-By the vowel letters in the Latin alphabet are the lettersA, E, I, O, U and Y. The remaining letters are consonants.
+By the vowel letters in the Latin alphabet are the lettersA, E, I, O and U. The remaining letters are consonants.
 Write a program counting the number of vowels in the text.

 ### Input
 In the input file contains one line of text, consisting only of capital Latin letters and spaces.
 The string length does not exceed100characters.